yalland-ubi/yalland-docs/contracts-design.md

 YST has fixed supply, issued once, may not have additional emissions(minted) or be destroyed(burned).
 #### Staking
 YST token can be staked by their Owners on Ethereum mainnet.
 The Owner of the token sends it to the `YALL STAKING mediator contract`.
 The token is blocked in the contract and the Owner of the token receives a blocked balance, which is simultaneously available in both Ethereum and xDai.
-Using this balance, the token holder can create proposals for updating smart contracts, changing their parameters and elect Verifiers.
+Using this balance, the token holder can create proposals for upgrading smart contracts, changing their parameters and elect Verifiers.
 ![YALL Transfer between chains](https://github.com/yalland-ubi/yalland-docs/blob/npopeka-patch-2/images/yalland-1.png)
 #### Transfer between chains
 Tokens are not transferable between Ethereum mainnet and xDai sidechain via Arbitrary Message Bridge (AMB).
 In the future, it is possible to be able to transfer tokens to ETH 2.0, Aragon chain, Yalland chain (if implemented) or any other reliable chain with high bandwidth and low transaction cost.
-## Yalland SideChain contracts overview

 ## References
 - [Arbitrary Message Bridge](https://docs.tokenbridge.net/amb-bridge/about-amb-bridge);
 - [GSN Frequently Asked Questions](https://docs.openzeppelin.com/gsn-provider/0.1/gsn-faq#how_does_it_work)